 Reputable personal injury attorneys and law firms will handle your case on a contingency-fee basis.
 Contingency fee arrangments are most common in personal injury cases only when money compensation is claimed.
 Under the arrangement, the client pays the attorneys’ fees out of the final settlement or jury verdict, if the case settles or wins in trial.

 Typically, the law firm will agree to a contingency fee of one-third (1/3) of the final settlement amount.
+However, this amount can vary depending on the firm and the type of case.
 If the client decides not to accept a negotiated settlement and presses the case to trial, the law firm’s expenses increase, and typically so will the contingency percentage.
 Any money you ‘win’ in a settlement or jury award will be automatically deducted to be paid to the law firm.